sapkale12345/Default-Loan-Prediction/README.md

-# Loan Default Prediction using Machine Learning
+# Loan Default Prediction Using Machine Learning with Imbalanced Class Handling

 ## Project Overview
 This project focuses on predicting loan default risk using statistical analysis and machine learning techniques.